GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 ``map ...``
 """""""""""

-If rather than accumulating you wish to *transform* a sequence of elements, you can use the ``map`` construct.
-It is syntactically similar to ``for``, except no accumulation variable is bound:
+If you wish to *transform* a sequence of elements, you can use the ``map`` construct.
+It is syntactically similar to ``for`` except that no accumulation variable is bound:

 .. code-block:: DaeDaLus

     map (x in xs) ...

-The returned collection is of equal size to that being mapped over, and each element is given by the value of the body for the corresponding element in the original collection.
+The returned collection is of equal size to the input collection (here ``xs``) and each element in the new collection is given by the value of the body for the corresponding element in the input collection.

 As with ``for``, you can also bind a variable to the index/key: